Introduction goes here

 39

-Order to the same that if they find it is the truth, thus they should make payment and satisfaction as he will see the most suitable for the king's honor and convenience, and the constable will have due allowance in his account.
-Lately, Pey de Gabarret Gavaretto requested that the king will wish to compensate them for [their losses], as formerly at the time of the last war in the duchy, their lands were occupied by the French, and them, because they supported the king's party suffered several damages on which no satisfaction has been made until now.
+Order to the same that if they find it is the truth, thus they should make payment and satisfaction as he will see the most suitable for the king's honour and convenience, and the constable will have due allowance in his account.
+Lately, Gavaretto, de Pey de Gabarret requested that the king will wish to compensate him for his losses, as formerly at the time of the last war in the duchy, his lands were occupied by the French, because he supported the king's party and suffered damage for which no satisfaction has been made up to now.

 By C.